SekhmetDesign/Plank-Shareable-Knowledge/README.md

 ![tuijian][tuijian Icon] means **recommended** app;
 ![must-have][bibei Icon] means **must have** app;
 ![1 star][red Icon] means highly recommended must have app, the number of stars represents how strong I recommend;

-You may come across some non-English characters.
-Don't worry, those apps doesn't have an English version yet.
-So you might not wanna step into it.

 ## Contents